-Be sure to say that you are considering the program and need advice from others who have found successful employment after completing it, or from the program instructors who also work in the field.
+Be sure to say that you're considering the program as a prospective student and need advice from others who've found successful employment after completing it, or from the program instructors who also work in the field.

-BUSINESSES/ ORGANIZATIONS
+• BUSINESSES/ ORGANIZATIONS

 Another way in which to gain information interview names is by directly contacting businesses or organizations in your areas of interest.
-Many professionals are happy to share information about their work if it is not too time consuming and can be scheduled at a convenient time and place.
+Many professionals are happy to share information about their work if it isn't too time consuming and can be scheduled at a convenient time and place.

-ASSOCIATIONS
+• ASSOCIATIONS